JeremieV/feed/README.md

   - [ ] choose what the starting page should display, if indeed it should display anything
 - [ ] add a sidebar
 - [ ] performance work (thumbnail images, display skeleton while loading)
+  - [ ] fix the tailwind css pattern which is over optimistic
 - [ ] branding
   - [ ] name
   - [ ] logo / favicon